Cento-AI/contracts/README.md

    - Used for secure, programmatic wallet interactions.
    - Enables the AI agent to execute on-chain actions (e.g., deposits, withdrawals, swaps).

-### 2. **Warden Protocol**
+### 2. **Privy**
-   - Used for automating on-chain actions and enforcing strategy rules.
+   - Provides embedded wallets and social logins, making it easy for users to onboard and interact with DeFi.
-   - Ensures that strategies are executed only when predefined conditions are met.
+   - Supports both web3-native users (with existing wallets) and newcomers (with email/social login).

 ### 3. **Base and Arbitrum**
    - CentoAI is deployed on **Base** and **Arbitrum** for low-cost, high-speed transactions.